luckypoem/moesocks/README.md

   handshake anywhere inside a transmission.
 Deep packet inspection (DPI) becomes infeasible unless AES256 stream cipher can be broken on a per connection basis.
-This is made more difficult by that the encryption method can be easily swapped to, for example, Salsa20 (not implemented in moesocks).
-With this much redundancy in encryption options, the Great Firewall of China (GFW) was likely to be left with only two options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
+This is made more difficult by that the encryption method can be easily swapped to, for example, Salsa20.
+With this much redundancy in encryption options, the Great Firewall of China (GFW) was likely to be left with only two
+  options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
 So far GFW has chosen the latter.
 * [shadowsocks-haskell] by rnons, another implementation of shadowsocks in Haskell, also greatly inspired MoeSocks.
 Much of the understanding of the internal of shadowsocks was gained by reading rnons's implementation.